Table of Contents

 - Aircon Breakdown

-From 2 June onwards, our country will be entering Phase 1 of the “Safe Re-opening” measures after Circuit Breaker, and this means that normal aircon services can partially resume.
-While we are currently trying to resume business operations back to full capacity to meet our customer’s aircon servicing needs, we hope to seek your cooperation and understanding as we are facing high volume of calls.
+From 2 June onwards, our country will be entering Phase 1 of the “Safe Re-opening” measures after Circuit Breaker, While we are currently trying to resume business operations back to full capacity to meet our customer’s aircon servicing needs, we hope to seek your cooperation and understanding as we are facing high volume of calls.

 Our technicians are operating in a limited capacity and you may expect fewer available timeslots as well as delayed responses due to the high volume of customers.
 Please Whatsapp us for assistance.
 Thank you for your understanding.